konstantin24121/stylelint-performance-animation/README.md

 [![Build Status][ci-img]][ci]

-Stylelint rule for preventing the use of low performance animation.
+Stylelint rule for preventing the use of low performance animation and transition.

 ## Install